-It was such a shame that we could not have our parents and families attend our usual guest days and parent information evenings.
-However, we did decide to have a family fun day at the end of the year.
+We were able to have two parent information evenings in 2022 and these were well attended.
+It gave us an opportunity to discuss with our parents, the Montessori philosophy, and how it promotes child development in all areas.
+We were also able to have a family fun day at the end of the year.
 This was well attended.
 We communicated with our families through many photos of our activities so they felt part of their children's journeys.
 For new enrolments, we made a video of our classroom and put that on our website.
-This enabled us to establish enrollments for 2022.
+This enabled us to establish enrollments for 2023.

-The students gained an understanding of the larger community beyond the walls of the school through excursions to the Sydney Aquarium, the Koala Park and the Botanic Gardens, which we did towards the end of the year.
-This year we introduced travelling by minibus to eliminate contact with lots of adults and this worked well.
-It also provided the children with a different experience.
-We will continue using the bus for 2022.
+The students gained an understanding of the larger community beyond the walls of the school through excursions to the Sydney Aquarium, the Koala Park, the Botanic Gardens and the Museum, which we did towards the end of the year.
+We continue to travel by minibus to eliminate contact with lots of adults and this worked well.
+It also provides the children with a different experience.
+We will continue using the bus for 2023.

-I would like to thank the School Council for their support through 2021 and look forward to another eventful year in 2022.
+I would like to thank the School Council for their support through 2022 and look forward to another eventful year in 2023.